Malaysia - A country profile

 - Geography: 13 states and 3 federal territories2

-- Head of government: Prime Minister Tan Sri Muhyiddin Yassin5
+- Head of government: Prime Minister Dato’ Sri Ismail Sabri bin Yaakob5

 Introduction

-Malaysia comprises two regions: the Peninsular Malaysia and the states of Sabah and Sarawak.9 It is a multi-ethnic and multi-religious federation of 13 states and three federal territories.
-The 13 states are based on historical Malay Kingdoms, and nine of the 11 Peninsular states retain their royal families.
-The states of East Malaysia (Sabah and Sarawak) have separate immigration policies and controls, as well as a unique residency status.10
+Malaysia comprises two regions: the Peninsular Malaysia and the states of Sabah and Sarawak.
+It is a multi-ethnic and multi-religious federation of 13 states and three federal territories.10 The states of East Malaysia (Sabah and Sarawak) have separate immigration policies and controls.11

 Demographic profile

-In 2016, the population in Malaysia was 31.63 million, with 28.4 million citizens and 3.23 million non-citizens.
-The population grew 1.4 percent, an increase from the 31.19 million recorded in 2015.
-The population of males outnumbers that of females: in 2016, the gender ratio is 1.07 male to one female.
+In 2020, the population in Malaysia is estimated at 32.7 million, with 29.7 million citizens and 2.96 million non-citizens.
+The population grew 0.4 percent, an increase from the 32.5 million recorded in 2019.
+The population of males outnumbers that of females: in 2020, the gender ratio is 1.06 male to one female.
 The Malaysian population comprises many ethnic groups.
-In 2016, more than 61 percent of the population were Bumiputera, which included Malays, Orang Asli, and Sabah and Sarawak natives.11
+In 2020, more than 69 percent of the population were Bumiputera, which included Malays, Orang Asli, and Sabah and Sarawak natives.12

 Economic profile

-The manufacturing industry became a significant contributor to the country’s economy in the post-independence period beginning in the 1960s.15 In 2016, the manufacturing industry recorded a 4.4 percent growth.
-Leading Malaysia’s manufacturing industry is the electrical and electronics sector, which contributed 36.6 percent to the country’s exports in 2016.16
+The manufacturing industry became a significant contributor to the country’s economy in the post-independence period beginning in the 1960s.16 In 2019, the manufacturing industry recorded a 3.8 percent growth.
+Leading Malaysia’s manufacturing industry is the electrical, electronic and optical products sector.17

 The agriculture sector is another important sector in Malaysia’s economic development.
-It provides “rural employment, uplift rural incomes and ensure national food security.”17 Although the agriculture sector contracted by 5.1 percent from 2015 to 2016, largely due to the impact of the El Nino phenomenon on the palm oil sub-sector, it contributed 8.1 percent to the country’s GDP in the 2016.18 Some of Malaysia’s agricultural products are palm oil, rice, rubber and kenaf, a non-woody fiber plant from the hibiscus family used in commercial products such as textiles, ropes and furniture.19
+It provides rural employment, uplift rural incomes and ensure national food security.18 In 2019, the agriculture industry expanded two percent and contributed 7.1 percent to the country’s GDP.
+The growth is influenced by the oil palm, livestock and other agriculture sub-sectors.
+Some of Malaysia’s agricultural products are palm oil, rice and rubber.19

 Tourism